FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council- 17th November 2017.md

 • Recreation and Amenity, which included Hinterland Funding, Rural Development

-Programme and Town & Village Renewal Projects.---
+Programme and Town & Village Renewal Projects.
+---
 4

 In conclusion, the Chief Executive said the Draft 2018 Budget had been prepared with a